JohnMurray/romeo/readme.md

 }
 ```

+The `#[actor_new]` annotation accepts a parameter of the function name that
+takes any number of parameters and returns an instance of the actor.
+Typically
+the name will likely be `new`, but should be flexible for varying styles.

-And creating a new actor would be as simple as:
+Creating a new actor would be as simple as:

 ```rust
 let runtime = Runtime::new(/* ... */);